Danjoe4/danb.ro/_source/CONTENT.md

 # Stuff I'm working on
+This site, first of all.
+Its been up since July 26th and it's definitely not finished yet so pay no mind to the incomplete sentences and weird formatting
 <https://clipzy.app>
 lets you search any show for dialogue.
 I used <https://opensubtitles.org> for the dataset.
 Ideally I could make it into a vector search across *all* subtitles for every movie/show but that would require some serious hardware costing north of $10,000.
 If I aggressively clean my dataset and do some clever optimizations I could maybe do it on sane hardware.